mjhea0/awesome-flask/README.md

 <br>

-> **NOTE**: This tutorial is powered by **[TestDriven.io](https://testdriven.io/)**.
+> **NOTE**: This project is powered by **[TestDriven.io](https://testdriven.io/)**.
 Please support this open source project by purchasing one of our Flask courses.
 Learn how to build, test, and deploy microservices powered by Docker, Flask, and React!